-If you have a cockroach problem you will see dead & alive cockroaches.
-Usually in kitchens or rooms with boilers &/or electrical devices such as fridges or cookers.
+If you have a cockroach problem you will see dead and alive cockroaches.
+Usually in kitchens or rooms with boilers and/or electrical devices such as fridges or cookers.

 Cockroaches are mainly nocturnal so they are more likely to be seen at night.
 They require high temperatures, although will survive and tolerate low temperatures (but will not thrive).
-Due to this they are most commonly found in kitchens, laundry rooms, boiler rooms & anywhere where high temperatures occur.
-In a kitchen the favourite places for them to live will be inside fridges (fridge motors constantly give off heat), cookers, boilers & washing machines.
+Due to this they are most commonly found in kitchens, laundry rooms, boiler rooms and anywhere where high temperatures occur.
+In a kitchen, the favourite places for them to live will be inside fridges (fridge motors constantly give off heat), cookers, boilers and washing machines.

 Why Should Cockroaches Be Treated?

 Cockroaches are a health hazard.
 If you are a commercial premises and you have cockroaches, the Environmental Health Dept. may close you down, fine you or both.
 If left the numbers will increase.

 The cleaner the infested areas the better chance of success any treatment will have.
 Clean under and in cookers, fridges, etc. All areas up and down (cockroaches can climb) need to be cleaned and degreased thoroughly.
 Contact your neighbors or any building connected to yours to see if they have a problem.
 Treatments of large communal type buildings will only work if the whole building is treated at the same time.